HusseinBakri/Tanit-Keylogger/README.md

 # PythonKeylogger
-Tanit Keylogger is a simple but powerfull python keylogger for MS Windows, Mac OS and Linux OSs.
+Tanit Keylogger is a simple but powerfull remote python keylogger for MS Windows, Mac OS and Linux OSs.
 The tool is named after the Phoenician chief goddess of Carthage.
+The tool sends you a report to your email every specific amount of time.
+Please change these parameters in main.py.

 The tool is an Ethical Hacker Educational tool ONLY  (please code of conduct).